Driventobraise/PythonLiveProject/README.md

 * ## Read :
 For story 3 I created an [Index page](https://github.com/Driventobraise/PythonLiveProject/blob/main/index.png) to display all characters entered into the database.
 I used the inbuilt django paginator class to create pagination for viewing the database entries.
 In Story 4 I added the functionality to [read](https://github.com/Driventobraise/PythonLiveProject/blob/main/detailspage.png) each entery by using a views function that finds the single desired instance from the database and sending it to the details template.
 * ## Update - Delete :
 In Story 5 I added the ability to [edit](https://github.com/Driventobraise/PythonLiveProject/blob/main/editpage.png) and [delete](https://github.com/Driventobraise/PythonLiveProject/blob/main/views2.png) any database entry.
-During these steps I was using sqlite db and django queries to interact with the DB.
+During these steps I was using sqlite db and django queries to interact with the database.

 <img src="https://github.com/Driventobraise/PythonLiveProject/blob/main/edited_delete2.png">